fabric8io/docker-maven-plugin/doc/manual.md

   - Otherwise, a global configuration element `<registry>` is evaluated which can be also provided as system property via `-Ddocker.registry`.
-  - Finally a environment variable `DOCKER_REGISTRY` is looked up for detecting a registry.
+  - Finally an environment variable `DOCKER_REGISTRY` is looked up for detecting a registry.

 Example: